-J. Ann Selzer
+J. Ann Selzer, Ph.D.

-Ann Selzer’s life as a pollster spans more than three decades; she claims to have the most linear career track of anyone in the profession.
+J. Ann Selzer’s life as a pollster spans more than three decades; she claims to have the most linear career track of anyone in the profession.
 She completed her doctoral work on political communication and polls at the University of Iowa in 1984, spent time in a couple of research shops, joined the staff of The Des Moines Register to run their prestigious Iowa Poll, then stepped out on her own in 1994.

-Ms. Selzer has appeared on most of the major news organizations, including CBS Evening News and Face the Nation, This Week with George Stephanopoulos on ABC, Morning Joe on MSNBC, various shows on Fox News, The NewsHour on PBS, CNN, the BBC, and National Public Radio, among others.
-She was a featured TEDx speech in 2012.
-Ms. Selzer is politically unaligned, which distinguishes her from most competitive polling firms.
+Selzer has appeared on most of the major news organizations, including CBS Evening News and Face the Nation, This Week with George Stephanopoulos on ABC, Morning Joe on MSNBC, The NewsHour on PBS, and various shows on Fox News, CNN, the BBC, and National Public Radio, among others.
+She was a featured TEDx speaker in 2012.
+Selzer & Company is partnering with NBC News for Iowa caucus polling ahead of the 2024 event, along with The Des Moines Register and Mediacom.
+Selzer is politically unaligned, which distinguishes her from most competitive polling firms.

 Polling puts Selzer in the spotlight, but she attracts a wide range of clients, conducting audience development and strategic research for nonprofit organizations and for-profit companies, including a grocery store chain, advocacy groups, health care organizations, financial institutions, universities, marketing agencies, a technology start-up, and economic development organizations.